 Young carer support

-Support is available for clergy children (up to 18) and adult clergy children (18-25) with a parent or a sibling with a long-term health condition whom they provide care for, or someone in the household receives DLA/PIP/Attendance Allowances.
+Support is available for clergy children (7 - 17) and adult clergy children (18-25) with a parent or a sibling in receipt of ill-health state benefits (PIP/DLA/AA/SDP) to whom they provide care.

-Grants are available, up to £750 per year, for an activity that may:
+Grants are available for an activity that may:

 • Improve self-esteem and confidence